mirisuzanne/mia/content/site/who.md

         singing into a mic,
         with Dan on his knees playing guitar, and a drum set behind them.
-    - img: headshots/from-the-hip.jpg
-      span: full
-      url: |
-        {{ 'headshots/from-the-hip.jpg' | imgSrc }}
-      attrs:
-        class: u-photo
-      alt: |
-        Miriam in a spotlight,
-        standing at a mic and holding papers, in front of a large blank screen.
-        From The Hip Photo watermark logo.
 summary: |
   I hope to create art & software that [celebrate the queerness](/why/)